ameliatran23/property-yield-prediction/README.md

 # Nobu Rental Yield Analysis
 Statistical analysis to estimate rental yield for Nobu Da Nang, a newly developed property with limited or undisclosed data.
 Using available minimum and maximum values, 1,000 simulated samples were generated to model potential pricing behaviors.
-Limitations: this is just a hypothetical analysis based on the available, yet limited, numbers.
-Will be subjected to change in the future.

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = F, warning = F, message = F)